ficusjs/ficusjs-testing/README.md

 It is a good idea to start with creating basic smoke tests for your components.

 Testing that a component mounts and ensures that it doesn't throw during rendering provides a lot of value with very little effort.

+## License

+This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.

+## Contributing to FicusJS

+Any kind of positive contribution is welcome!
+Please help us to grow by contributing to the project.

+If you wish to contribute, you can work on any features you think would enhance the library.
+After adding your code, please send us a Pull Request.

+> Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our [CODE OF CONDUCT](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.

+## Support

+We all need support and motivation.
+FicusJS is not an exception.
+Please give this project a ⭐️ to encourage and show that you liked it.
+Don't forget to leave a star ⭐️ before you move away.

+If you found the library helpful, please consider [sponsoring us](https://github.com/sponsors/ficusjs).